alleyinteractive/irving/CONTRIBUTING.md

 * `npm run prerelease:beta` - release a beta version and test
 * `npm run release` - release a `patch` version from this release branch.
 * Merge release branch back into `main`. **IMPORTANT**: Only peform a merge back into `main` from one release branch, if you are releasing this hotfix to multiple release branches.

-### If you're the current release organizer
-* Take stock of all features that will be going into this release.
-Verify with feature developers that those features are ready to move to beta.
-The schedule for when this happens may vary—coordinate with the team.
-* When ready, break off a new branch for the release using the format `release/[version]`.
-Example: `release/3.2.0`
-* `npm run prerelease:beta` - Create a beta from the release branch immediately for testing.
-Ask feature developers to install beta and test their feature (and do tests yourself as well).
-* `npm run prerelease:rc`- Close to release deadline, publish a new release to the `@rc` tag in npm from the release branch.
-Test again.
-* When ready, call attention to your upcoming release.
-This is an opportunity to have a conversation with others about code they might also want to release or objections they might have to releasing your code.
-* Between the `beta` release and stable release, if bugfixes or additional changes are necessary for the release, be sure to pull-request those changes into both `master` and the `release` branch to keep them in sync.
-As a general rule, `master` should never be merged into the release branch once it is created.
-* `npm run release` - Create a stable release from your release branch.
-* `git checkout master && git merge release/[version] && git push origin master` - update master with your release code.
-* Leave your release branch open in case we need to patch that version in the future.

 ### Tips and Gotchas
 * **Important:** After creating a `release` branch, never merge master into that branch again.
 Release branches should remain stagnant unless a patch needs to be introduced.